 The Society provides for an allowance for uncollectible receivables based on an assessment of various factors, including historical collection experience and current economic conditions.
 These allowances are maintained at a level management considers adequate to provide for potentially uncollectible accounts.
 These estimates are reviewed periodically and, if the financial condition of a diocese changes significantly, the Society will evaluate the recoverability of any commitments due from that diocese and write-off any amounts that are no longer considered to be recoverable.
-Subsequent collections of receivables previously written-off are credited to income.
+Subsequent collections of receivables previously written-off are recorded as revenue in the year received.